boldthemes/wp-juggler-server/README.md

 Depending on your hosting environment, there is more than one way to do this.
 Here is the general explanation on how to this from WordPress plugin handbook: [Hooking WP-Cron Into the System Task Scheduler](https://developer.wordpress.org/plugins/cron/hooking-wp-cron-into-the-system-task-scheduler/)
 On most hostings you can have this enabled through control panel or hosting dashboard.
-Here is example from [Site Ground](https://eu.siteground.com/tutorials/wordpress/real-cron-job/).
+Here is example from [SiteGround](https://eu.siteground.com/tutorials/wordpress/real-cron-job/).
 Please contact the support of your hotsing provider if needed.

 ## ToDo List ##